Note: this is an

 and on the World-Wide-Web, in versions of 1995 July, 1996 August, 1998

-published in 1996, was produced in 1993, and a detailed version of this was
+IV, although published in 1996, was produced in 1993, and a detailed version of

-made available on the World-Wide-Web in 1993 November.
-The summary data from
+this was made available on the World-Wide-Web in 1993 November.
+The summary

-the 2001 December version of the catalogue was also published as an Appendix in
+data from the 2001 December version of the catalogue was also published as an

-added, and one has been removed), with over a thousand references in the
+added, and 1 has been removed, see below), with over a thousand references in

 For each remnant in the catalogue the following parameters are given.

 In the detailed listings, for each remnant, notes on a